-After six years of immersion education at Zeeland Christian, we felt God’s leading to expand our program to include Mandarin Chinese.
+In 2012, after six years of immersion education at Zeeland Christian, we felt God’s leading to expand our program to include Mandarin Chinese.
+ZCS has the only Christian Mandarin Immersion program in the Midwest.
 Mandarin is the most widely-spoken language in the world with more than a billion speakers!

 Immersion is a term used to describe a method of teaching languages.
 ZCS curriculum is based on a Total Immersion Model, in which the teacher speaks only in the target language, Mandarin, throughout the lessons.
 Our teachers know that for many parents and children this will be the first time for learning another language.
 For that reason, they sing, dance, use picture cards, objects, and anything necessary in order to help with comprehension.